AI + Engineering

 Is This For You?

-This advisory track is specifically designed for VP of Engineering, CTO, and Product executives who have deployed AI assistants (like GitHub Copilot or Cursor) and are noticing that local speed gains have failed to move overall delivery metrics.
+This tends to fit VPs of Engineering, CTOs, and product leaders who have deployed tools like GitHub Copilot or Cursor and are noticing that local speed gains have not changed delivery.

 The time is right for this reset when:

-• Code review queues are backing up: Pull requests sit open for days, code review latency is rising, and developers are rubber-stamping approvals just to keep things moving, leading to defects.
+• Code review queues are backing up: Pull requests sit open for days, code review latency is rising, and developers are rubber-stamping approvals just to keep things moving.

 The Resistance Risk

 You can mandate tool usage.
-You cannot mandate business value.
+You cannot mandate adoption.

-The biggest risk in AI tool adoption isn't the model; it's the resistance of the people who actually do the work.
+The biggest risk in AI tool adoption often is not the model.
+It is whether the people doing the work see a reason to use it.
 When leadership mandates tool rollouts from the top down, teams push back.
-They check the compliance box, use the tool to generate some noise, but their core workflow remains unchanged.
+They check the compliance box, use the tool to generate some noise, but their daily work stays the same.

-I help you treat AI adoption as a **product challenge, not a project rollout**.
-If your teams are resisting a new AI tool or workflow, it is because the "product" (the new workflow) has not solved their actual, daily operational friction.
+I help you start with the work developers actually experience.
+If teams are resisting a new AI tool or workflow, it is often because the change has not solved their daily friction.

 What to Expect